Transport

 Peak hour city trips up to ten kilometres in length are generally faster by bike than any other form of transport, door to door.
 A five to ten kilometre ride will take about 15 to 30 minutes.

-Reduce your transport footprint
+Tips to reduce your transport footprint

 USE PUBLIC TRANSPORT

 Organise to carpool for your daily commute to work.
 It can improve your social life and make for a productive use of your time.
+More people in one car can make less cars on the road which is a win for both your commute and the environment.

 CHOOSE AN ELECTRIC VEHICLE

 Let an electric vehicle be your next car and charge it through renewable energy.
+Electric vehicles have become increasingly popular and are getting more affordable every year!

 E-bikes can help you get around and stay fit without the costs and emissions of a car or the traffic congestion – and they are great fun!
 They are similar to a traditional bicycle with the addition of a battery pack and an electric motor that assists the rider’s efforts making cycling a more enjoyable and feasible option for those who: